thought-machine/prometheus-cardinality-exporter/README.md

 ### Installing on a cluster
 See k8s/README.md for running on kubernetes

+#### Docker images
-Docker images are available at thoughtmachine/prometheus-cardinality-exporter:$COMMIT See  https://hub.docker.com/r/thoughtmachine/prometheus-cardinality-exporter
+Distroless docker images are available at thoughtmachine/prometheus-cardinality-exporter:$COMMIT_distroless Docker images based on Alpine are available at thoughtmachine/prometheus-cardinality-exporter:$COMMIT See  https://hub.docker.com/r/thoughtmachine/prometheus-cardinality-exporter

 ### Running Locally